 - Team bonding days

-If none of these do the trick, why not ask your existing staff members and even those you’re interviewing what it would take to get them on board?
+If none of these does the trick, why not ask your existing staff members and even those you’re interviewing what it would take to get them on board?

 As a smaller business, you may not have the biggest budget to play with, but money doesn’t always need to be spent.
 Here’s a few ideas: